 Left to right: Tiffany Lindsey and Michael Cull from Chapin Hall with Carol Christopher (DFCS), Renee Moore (OCA), LaShundra Stevenson (DFCS), and Martha Dukes (DFCS). ing and outcomes and the role of the collaborative in national conversations on child safety.
 Stay tuned; this is just the beginning so there will be more to come!

-Helpfordance Hotels Knowledge What Do You Grank Manny Support Housing Food Stability Housing Food Support Mannatally Religion Youth Organizing During EmpowerMEnt's statewide summer session the last weekend in June, youth and young adults with foster care experience learned more about youth-led organizing efforts from facilitators with Foster Youth in Action.
+Youth Organizing During EmpowerMEnt's statewide summer session the last weekend in June, youth and young adults with foster care experience learned more about youth-led organizing efforts from facilitators with Foster Youth in Action.
 These young lead- Youth perspective on what's working, what's not working, opportunities and improvements, and what's needed to live their best life.

-ers have a goal to use their voices to profoundly impact the foster care system in a positive way.
+Action.
+These young leaders have a goal to use their voices to profoundly impact the foster care system in a positive way.
 Adult Supporters (from left to right): Donjai Calhoun (DFCS), Candis Jones (DFCS), Sarah Bess Hudson (EmpowerMEnt), Rachel Davidson (OCA), and Carmen Callaway (DFCS)